David A. Barnes House

 David A. Barnes House is a historic home located at Murfreesboro, Hertford County, North Carolina.
-It was built in 1875, and is a two-story, three bay, Italianate style frame dwelling with a hip-roof.
+It was built in 1875, and is a two-story, three-bay, Italianate style frame dwelling with a hip-roof.
 It is sheathed in weatherboard and features a one-story, hip-roof porch supported by four square-paneled posts with sawn brackets.
-Also on the property are the contributing five-hole privy, a kitchen house, and two miscellaneous outbuildings.
+Also on the property are the contributing four-hole privy, a kitchen house, and two miscellaneous outbuildings.

 It was listed on the National Register of Historic Places in 2014.